Jerónimo de Ayanz y Beaumont: Military career

 In 1579 he was in Madrid, convalescent, and received some income from Felipe II in recognition of his actions in Flanders.
-The following year, 1580, he commanded a detachment to participate, under the orders of Sancho Dávila, in the Portuguese campaign.
-It is the high point of his military career when in 1581 he prevented the attack that a Frenchman planned against Felipe II.
+The following year, he commanded a detachment to participate, under the orders of Sancho Dávila, in the Portuguese campaign.
+In 1581 he prevented the attack that a Frenchman planned against Felipe II.
 In 1582, under the orders of the Marquis of Santa Cruz, he boarded the ships that headed for the Azores participated in the Battle of Vila Franca do Campo.

 For this courage and bravery, the king awarded him the Military Order of Calatrava.
 On May 7, 1582, he had received the Ballesteros de Calatrava Commandery and years later, on January 30, 1595, he would receive the Abanilla Commandery.

 In 1587 he was appointed general administrator of Minas del Reino (Kingdom Mines), the management of the 550 mines that were then in Spain and those that were exploited in America.
 He was able to solve some of the serious mining problems of that time.
-It is necessary to point out that he managed to carry out this set of inventions from 1598 to the beginning of 1602.